Letting Go of Perfectionism to Finish Your Book

 What I mean is to let go of perfectionism and get the words onto the page.

-That might be terrifying advice for all of you (recovering) perfectionists out there.
-I get you.
-I am you.
-So, listen up.
-This hack is liberating, and it leads to massive productivity in finishing your book.
-I’m living proof, as are the dozens of published authors I have coached here at Modern Wisdom Press.
+I was stuck writing my book for years because of my untamed Inner Editor before I figured this out.
+This simple shift is liberating, and it leads to massive productivity in finishing your book.
+As an award-winning author of two books now, I’m living proof, as are the dozens of published authors I've coached here at Modern Wisdom Press.

 Introducing the Inner Editor and the Inner Author